pureact/dynaport/README.md

 # config file

-Dyanport is able to use a json configuration file to define filepaths to modules you want to import.
+Dynaport is able to use a json configuration file to define filepaths to modules you want to import.

 The current format of the configuration file is as follows: